SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 #

-# SPDX-FileCopyrightText: Copyright (c) 2021-2025 NVIDIA CORPORATION & AFFILIATES.
+# SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.

-# SPDX-License-Identifier: Apache-2.0#
+# SPDX-License-Identifier: Apache-2.0

-"""Classes and functions related to MIMO transmit precoding"""
+"""Classes and functions related to MIMO transmit precoding."""

 import math

-from sionna.phy import PI, dtypes, config
+from sionna.phy.config import config, dtypes, Precision

 from sionna.phy.utils import expand_to_rank